 Eruini Te Tupe-o-Tū was an influential individual and well known in the district.
 He was a whaler, ship owner and farmer and signed Te Tiriti/the Treaty of Waitangi at Queen Charlotte Sound on 4 May 1840.4

 During the 1830s and 1840s Te Whanganui/Port Underwood was a hub of whaling activity.
 Shore whaling stations camped in the surrounding bays and ships from all over the world re-provisioned at Oyster Bay.5

 In 1857 John Guard Junior moved to the bay and operated the post office there.
 A school was also located in the bay for several years.

-From 1962 to 1965 a road from Whatamongo Bay was constructed connecting Oyster Bay with Picton.
+In the late 1950s and early 1960s, a road from Whatamango Bay was constructed connecting Oyster Bay with Picton.
 This construction coincided with the extension of power lines into Port Underwood and from that time onwards the number of holiday homes in the area increased rapidly.